edumeet/edumeet/E2EE.md

 has to precede any stronger claim than keeping federated media nodes out.

 **Local recording and transcription see plaintext.** Both run in the browser on decoded media and are unaffected by encryption.
-Browser speech recognition sends audio to a third party service, which is worth considering in a room chosen for its privacy.
+A transcript is sent to the other participants over a data channel, encrypted under the sender's key for the epoch as its frames are, so the media node forwards it without being able to read it.
+The text itself comes from the browser's speech recognition, which sends the speaker's audio to the browser vendor's service; encryption does not reach that step, which is worth considering in a room chosen for its privacy.

+**Client monitoring is off.** The client normally sends connection statistics to the media node over a data channel, and the node reads them.
+In an end-to-end encrypted room the client does not open that channel and the room server refuses it if asked.

 **Silence is observable.** Frames with no content are passed through unencrypted, so an observer can distinguish speech from silence.
 Frame sizes already revealed this before encryption, so it is not a